kelvin-273/honours-project-decider/README.md

    ('Apples', [])
 ])
 ```
 Then, the result gets put back in the list and repeat until one node remains in the list.
-From there repeat The process on the children of that node until we end up with a linked list and there is the ordering.
+From there, repeat The process on the children of that node until we end up with a linked list and there is the ordering.